How to get a Reciprocal Healthcare Agreement Card (RHA)

-- A copy of a MT residence permit and a copy of a valid UK passport is required with each RHA card application.
+- A copy of a valid UK passport is required with each RHA card application:

 - Persons who are not yet in possession of a MT residence permit may still apply for this scheme by presenting an official

-acknowledgement letter/Interim Receipt from Identity Malta and will be issued with a Provisional Certificate valid for six (6) months.
+acknowledgement letter/Interim Receipt from Identity Malta and will be issued with a Provisional Certificate valid for one (1) year.

 You can apply by: